Vision and Values

 - Encouraging our school community to enjoy our safe and sustainable environment

-- Engaging with communities through collaborative, inclusive relationships
+- Engaging with communities through collaborative, inclusive and outward-facing relationships

 - Sharing successes and helping each other to realise that learning has no limits